 While there’s not necessarily a right or wrong answer, there are certain things a hiring manager wants to hear, so preparing a strategic response can help ensure you don’t eliminate yourself from the running.

-How to answer, “What can you contribute to the team?”
+How to answer “What can you contribute to the team?”

+Choose examples from your past work that demonstrate the qualities the employer is seeking.
+If teamwork is highlighted in the job ad, talk about a time when you collaborated to meet a tight deadline or improve a process.
 These background experiences are what make you unique and can help you stand out in the hiring manager’s mind.

 How not to answer